|

 What Should I Do If I’m Stopped by a Police Officer in West Virginia?

-If you are stopped by a police officer in West Virginia, you should remain calm and cooperative.
+You should remain calm and comply with lawful orders while also understanding your right to remain silent and your right to refuse consent searches.
 Keep control of your movements, and do not take any sudden or abrupt actions.
 Maintain a steady demeanor, and follow the officer’s instructions carefully.
 This can help prevent any further unnecessary escalation.

 Any time you’re pulled over by a police officer, it can be a stressful situation.
 Remember to keep your emotions under control.
 Even if you disagree with the officer, you can contact an attorney later.